Welcome to the website of the Pueblo Railway Museum

 We have begun the long task of digitizing the hundreds of artifacts in this collection.
 We have begun posting items from this collection on our Instagram page.
 We look forward to comments from those of you who lived the history that is portrayed by these artifacts.
 Your stories and feedback will add greatly to the enjoyment and interest for our online railfans.
 If you are not yet a follower of our Instagram, please consider joining us on this journey through history at https://www.instagram.com/pueblorailwaymuseum/.

-The Pueblo Railway Museum will host its next public train ride event on Saturday, May 20.
-Train rides will be available from 11AM to 3PM behind the Pueblo Union Depot.
+Join the Pueblo Railway Museum for our “Pueblo Express” public Christmas Train Ride event on Friday and Saturday, December 12 and 13, Friday and Saturday, December 19 and 20, and Wednesday December 24.
+Train rides will be available from 4PM to 8PM behind the Pueblo Union Depot.
 Train ride tickets are $15 for a ride in the engine, and $10 for a ride in one of our three cabooses.
 Children under 3 ride the train free!
-Cash or check only, please.
-Train ride tickets can only be purchased during the events.
-Purchase your tickets at our Gift Shop, a converted caboose behind the Depot, near where the trains depart.
-Each train ride is approximately 20 minutes, so there will be multiple opportunities during the event to ride the train.
+Cash or check preferred, but credit cards accepted.
+Train ride tickets can only be purchased during the event.
+Purchase your tickets at our Gift Shop, a converted caboose behind the Depot, near the passenger boarding area.
+Trains depart every 20 minutes, so there will be multiple opportunities during the event to ride the train.

 Railroading History